Cheapest States for Certified Dietary Manager in 2026

 States That Tend to Be Most Expensive

-On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut generally have higher tuition rates and licensing fees.
-The higher cost of living in these states also contributes to the overall expenses associated with obtaining healthcare certifications.
-Prospective CDMs in these states should be prepared for costs that can approach or even exceed the upper range of the national cost spectrum.
+On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut typically see higher educational and licensing costs.
+These states often have higher tuition fees at both community colleges and private institutions, along with increased costs for licensing and state application fees.
+The higher cost of living in these regions also contributes to the overall expenses involved in obtaining certification.

 What Drives Cost Differences?